 In 1936 St Peter Port was included and the Society became the Southern Agricultural and Horticultural Society as we know it now.
 In 1940, following a very difficult year, all activities of the Society were cancelled.
 Then in 1946 the successful amalgamation of the St Andrew’s Cottage and Horticultural Society with the Guernsey Agricultural and Horticultural Society was achieved.

 The South Show enjoyed many successful years, taking place in the surrounding fields of Sausmarez Manor and incorporating added attractions such as Miss Guernsey, Bonny Babies, jousting and break-dancing – it even had its own newspaper!
 During the early part of 2000, the Show suffered due to a number of constraints and the tents were no longer an annual sight in the Sausmarez Manor fields.
-Happily, thanks to the invaluable help and continued support of the South Show ‘stalwarts’ (and they know who they are), the addition of like-minded younger helpers and more recently the tremendous assistance from Vets 4 Pets, the South Show goes from strength to strength.
-It is now housed in the St Martin’s Community Centre and you definitely don’t need your wellies for this one!
+Happily, thanks to the invaluable help and continued support of the South Show ‘stalwarts’ (and they know who they are), the addition of like-minded younger helpers and members, the South Show goes from strength to strength.
+It is now housed in the St Martin’s Community Centre and the adjoining field and offers brilliant value family fun!